Andrew-Quintus/Andrew-Quintus/README.md

 - 👋 Hi, I’m @Andrew-Quintus
+- 👨‍💼 I currently work as a IT Analyst!
+- ✍ I have a Bachelors degree in Information Systems with a concentration in CyberSecurity from Florida Atlantic University!
-- 👀 I’m interested in CyberSecurity
+- 👀 I’m interested in CyberSecurity and currently studying to get my CompTIA Sec+ Cerification!
 - 🌱 I’m currently learning Python and Kali Linux
 - 📫 How to reach me: Please reach out to me at andrewquintus@gmail.com or on Linkedin (www.linkedin.com/in/andrew-quintus)